cli-guidelines/cli-guidelines/content/_index.md

 If possible, try to make both forms equivalent, although you might run up against the limitations of your argument parser.

 **Do not read secrets directly from flags.**
-When a command accepts a secret, eg. via a `--password` argument, the argument value will leak the secret into `ps` output and potentially shell history.
+When a command accepts a secret, e.g. via a `--password` argument, the argument value will leak the secret into `ps` output and potentially shell history.
 And, this sort of flag encourages the use of insecure environment variables for secrets.